 - Shred financial documents and paperwork with personal information before you discard them. - Protect your Social Security number.
 Don't carry your Social Security card in your wallet or write your Social Security number on a check.
-Give it out only if absolutely necessary or ask to use another identifier. - Never give out personal information on the phone. through the mail, or over the Internet unless you know who you are dealing with. - Never click on links sent in unsolicited emails; instead, type in a web address you know.
-Use firewalls, antispy ware, and anti-virus software to protect your home computer; keep them up-to-date.
+Give it out only if absolutely necessary or ask to use another identifier. - Never give out personal information on the phone, through the mail, or over the Internet unless you know who you are dealing with.

+Your guide to fighting back against identity theft.
-Visit www.OnGuardOnline.gov for more information. • Never use an obvious password like your birth date, your mother's maiden name, or the last

-• Keep your personal information in a secure place at home, especially if you have roommates, employ outside help, or are having work done in your house.
+- Never click on links sent in unsolicited emails; instead, type in a web address you know.
+Use firewalls, anti-spy ware, and anti-virus software to protect your home computer; keep them up-to-date.
+Visit www.OnGuardOnline.gov for more information. - Never use an obvious password like your birth date, your mother's maiden name, or the last four digits of your Social Security number. - Keep your personal information in a secure place at home, especially if you have roommates, employ outside help, or are having work done in your house.

+DETECT suspicious activity.